Best cloud antivirus

 Cloud-based antivirus software is a thoroughly modern solution: it uses advanced machine learning algorithms to detect and quarantine threats from a central location.
 Most importantly, it can do this across multiple platforms and devices providing more comprehensive security.
 Managers can scan, fix and disable ‘endpoint’ from a central admin console.

-In this guide, you’ll explore five of the very best cloud antivirus solutions available today.
+In this guide, we’ll explore five of the very best cloud antivirus solutions available today.

 - We've also highlighted the best antivirus